deepvalueski/deepvalueski/README.md

 - 👋 Hi, I’m @deepvalueski
-- 👀 Just a wannabe speculator
+- 👀 A wannabe speculator

 <!---
 deepvalueski/deepvalueski is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.